Please direct all enquiries to ForeignLoans@aston.ac.uk

-National Student Loan Data System (NSLDS): On entering a loan agreement with you or your parent your loan will be submitted to NSLDS.
-This is accessible to authorised servicers and schools.
-We are required by Federal Regulations to report your mode of attendance, changes to your mode of attendance, contact address, telephone numbers onto the NSLDS system.
+National Student Loan Data System (NSLDS): On entering a loan agreement with you or your parent your loan will be submitted to NSLDS, which is accessible to authorised servicers and schools.
+We are required by Federal Regulations to report your mode of attendance, changes to your mode of attendance, contact address and telephone numbers onto the NSLDS system.

 Sallie Mae Smart Option Student Loan and Sallie Mae Parent Loan are the only private loan options for US students/parents of students attending Foreign Schools.
 The interest and repayment terms may be less favourable than Title IV, HEA programme loans.
 You may qualify for Title IV Direct Loans and should check first before applying for a private loan.

 Sallie Mae provides the private ‘Smart Option Student Loan’ for Undergraduates and Postgraduates.
 With a choice of repayment plans these non-federal loans generally have higher interest rates.